GoHypernet/hypernet-protocol/README.md

 A successful payment protocol must solve problem on both sides of the market.
 On the consumer side, users expect a payment solution that quickly executes transactions and is intuitive.
-To accomplish this, the Hypernet Protocol integrates Connext's Vector library to enable fast, secure, microtransactions, with miminal user intervention.
+To accomplish this, the Hypernet Protocol integrates Connext's Vector library to enable fast, secure, microtransactions, with minimal user intervention.
 On the merchant side, adopters expect a similarly refined onboarding process.
 The Hypernet Protocol stack offers Merchant developers a flexible platform that can adapt to the idiosyncratic requirements of their particular business, and tools to streamline software integration.
-Meeting these needs has led to the developement light-weight developer abstraction layer.
+Meeting these needs has led to the development light-weight developer abstraction layer.
-Developer's are isolated from the particulars of layer 2 scaling protocols and are presented with a small set of function calls bundled together in an npm package that looks familiar to those who have used a traditional payment service provider sdk.
+Developer's are isolated from the particulars of layer 2 scaling protocols and are presented with a small set of function calls bundled together in an npm package that looks familiar to those who have used a traditional payment service provider SDK.

 This monorepo contains several packages: